LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 )
 ```

-The (+cli) scripts are written in Python and simplifiys the execution for the user since there ist no *python3* prefix needed.
+The (+cli) scripts are written in Python and simplify the execution for the user since there is no *python3* prefix needed.
 This has been configured in the installation configuration using the *entry_points* option, and the following commands are available to the user:

 * *$ MRPcli --help* instead of *$ python3 cli.py --help*
 * *$ MRPudpp --help* instead of *$ python3 udpp.py --help*
 * *$ MRPproxy --help* instead of *$ python3 proxy.py --help*

-In addition, these commands are available globally in the system without the terminal shell being located in the (+mrp)-library folder.
+In addition, these commands are available globally in the system without the terminal shell located in the (+mrp)-library folder.

 ### Documentation

-In order to provide comprehensive documentation for the end-user, the source code is documented using Python-\href{https://peps.python.org/pep-0257/}{Docstrings} and the Python type annotations.
+To provide comprehensive documentation for the end-user, the source code is documented using Python-\href{https://peps.python.org/pep-0257/}{Docstrings} and the Python type annotations.
-The use of type annotations also simplifies further development, as modern (+ide)s can more reliably display possible methods to the user as an assistance.
+The use of type annotations also simplifies further development, as modern (+ide)s can more reliably display methods to the user as an assistance.
 It is implemented in listing \ref{lst:pydocstring}.

 ```python {#lst:pydocstring caption="Documentation using Python docstring example"}
 # MRPDataVisualisation.py - example docstring